SettleMint

 RedisManaged Redis with TLS and AUTHIn-cluster RedisManaged: set support.redis.enabled: false and provide global.datastores.*.redis connection details or existingSecret.
 Self-hosted: set support.redis.enabled: true.

-Object storageManaged S3-compatible serviceRustFSManaged: set support.rustfs.enabled: false, configure global.backup.s3, and update dApp object storage env values.
-Self-hosted: set support.rustfs.enabled: true and size PVCs for retention.
+Object storageManaged object storage serviceRustFSManaged: set support.rustfs.enabled: false, configure the selected application object storage provider (aws, azure, gcp, or s3-compatible), and update dApp object storage environment values.
+Self-hosted: set support.rustfs.enabled: true, use the s3-compatible provider, and size PVCs for retention.

 ObservabilityManaged metrics, logs, and tracesIn-cluster observability stackManaged: enable observability.endpoints.external.prometheus, observability.endpoints.external.loki, and observability.endpoints.external.otel and disable observability.grafana, observability.loki, observability.tempo, and observability.victoria-metrics-single.
 Self-hosted: keep internal endpoints enabled.